LarsFosdal/trial-and-error/README.md

 # trial-and-error
-Testing ground for snippets of code
+Testing ground for snippets of Delphi code